Antiz96/antiz.fr/content/blog/website-workflow.md

 ### CD

-Once both of the above CI jobs succeeded (meaning the website has been successfully built, pushed to the dev branch of the repository, and the tests went through without any error), I launch a job on my [Jenkins](https://www.jenkins.io/) server targeting the dev environment:
+Once both of the above CI jobs succeeded (meaning the website has been successfully built, pushed to the dev branch of the repository, and the tests went through without any error), I launch a job on my [Jenkins](https://www.jenkins.io/) server targeting the dev environment *(edit: the trigger of that job is now automated via GitHub actions as well):

 ![alt_text](../../images/Jenkins_Update_Website_Job_Dev.png "Jenkins - Update Website Job Dev")